 To prepare students for leadership positions and professional practice in academia, industry and government; to improve the productivity, health, safety and enjoyment of human life through leading-edge research; and to stimulate and grow the economy by providing qualified engineering professionals and by transferring the technologies developed in College of Engineering research to the private sector.

-- 37th of 337 schools for the number of tenure-track faculty – an increase of 50 percent in the past six years
+- 26th of 371 schools for the number of tenure-track faculty

 Strength In Numbers